 The first African American vendor at the State Fair of Texas was turned down twice before fair organizers finally agreed to let him in.

-"It was rough, by my understanding," says Huey Nash, the son of the original owner, the late Huey Percy "Little Bob" Nash.
+"It was rough, by my understanding," says Huey Nash, the son of the original owner, the late Huey Percy "Little Bob" Nash, in 2015.
 "There were no vendors from people of color.
 There was only one day we could go to the fair, and it was called Negro Day."

 Nicknamed the South Dallas Steak Sandwich, since bologna is less expensive than steak, Little Bob's famous sandwich is made with smoked beef bologna served sliced between two pieces of bread.